 Specialised Health, Behind the Scenes.
 Who is Specialised Health?

 The culture of progression, passion and authenticity behind Specialised Health drives all of us to provide quality Exercise Physiology services in the compensable space.
 We support claimants in achieving their return to work and life goals through specialist exercise and lifestyle prescription while recognising the importance of open communication with all parties involved in the rehab process.
 We share knowledge with a passion and are made up of exceptional individuals.
-As a part of my role, I get to pry into the lives of these individual’s and share them with you!

 What are your Ninja Exercise Physiology skills?